Vanderbilt’s JJ Bleday selected as SEC player of the year

 HOOVER, Ala.
-(AP) — Vanderbilt’s BB Bleday has been named the Southeastern Conference player of the year and Tim Corbin has been selected the coach of the year.
+(AP) — Vanderbilt’s JJ Bleday has been named the Southeastern Conference player of the year and Tim Corbin has been selected the coach of the year.

 The SEC announced its individual conference awards Monday.